ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab06.md

 <h3>BINCONVERTER.CPP</h3>
 Write a program that reads in an input file with one or more binary numbers separated by spaces or newline characters and outputs a conversion to decimal, hexadecimal, and octal numbers.

+Your program should take file name as input from the user.
+The binary numbers must be read in as strings.
+It is up to you to choose the variable types needed otherwise.
+Additionally, your program should define <b>at least one function</b> (likely, you'll end up with at least 3).
+If your program does NOT have at least one function, you will not get credit for this part of the assignment, even if your program passes submit.cs grading.

-The binary numbers should be read in as strings.
-Utilize the following devices in your program (not optional):
+You have to utilize the following devices in your program (required):

 ```
 string.length()     returns the length of a string, i
-                    so if string = "code", string.size() = 4.
+                    so if string = "code", string.length() = 4.
 string[n]           returns the nth character in the string (indexing starts at 0),
                     so string[0] = "c", string[1] = "o", etc...
 int(char c)         converts a character into its ASCII code,